gabssnake/observablehq-docs/docs/data/files/cloud-files/microsoft-teams/microsoft-teams.md

 <figure>
   <img
-    style="border-radius:2px;box-shadow:0 4px 12px rgba(0,0,0,0.15), 0 0 0 1px rgba(0, 0, 0, 0.1);margin-left:27px;margin-bottom:40px;max-width: 60%"
+    class="screenshot"
-    src="/data/files/supported-integrations/microsoft-teams/NoTeamsYet.png" alt="View of modal window letting a user know, if they do not belong to an existing team: 'It looks like you do not belong to any Observable teams yet.
+    src="./NoTeamsYet.png" alt="View of modal window letting a user know, if they do not belong to an existing team: 'It looks like you do not belong to any Observable teams yet.
 Please visit observablehq.com to sign up or reach out to your Observable team admin to request access." />
   <figcaption>Individual accounts will not have access to Observable teams.</figcaption>
 </figure>